 Mulch clippings back into the lawn.
-A lot of homeowners think that they key to preventing thatch build up is to bag the clippings every time they mow.
+A lot of homeowners think that the key to preventing thatch build-up is to bag the clippings every time they mow.
 The right approach to this is outlined above so that you’re able to recycle your clippings back into the lawn.
-In fact, thatch build up is made up of roots, stems, and the lower, thicker parts of the grass plant that are beneath the mower’s blades during a mow.
+In fact, thatch build-up is made up of roots, stems, and the lower, thicker parts of the grass plant that are beneath the mower’s blades during a mow.
 Clippings, in reality, contribute little to thatch and actually quickly decompose and release natural nutrients back into the lawn, as well as insulate the moisture.
-You only really want to rake, bag, and remove clippings when you’re behind on a mowing and cutting off more than just the tips of the blades.
-Aerating your lawn in the early spring is a better preventative to thatch than bagging the clippings.
+You only really want to rake, bag, and remove clippings when you’re behind on mowing and cutting off more than just the tips of the blades.
+Aerating your lawn in the early spring is a better preventive to thatch than bagging the clippings.

 Warm-season grasses are easier to nail down.
 Avoid any fall or winter applications of nitrogen during the winter months to reduce frost and winter injury.

-Proper application of lime amendments have alluded homeowners in Raleigh, NC for decades.
-Most soil in North Carolina lean more towards the acidic side of the pH scale and are ideal conditions for centipede grass.
+Proper application of lime amendments has eluded homeowners in Raleigh for decades.
+Most soil in North Carolina lean more toward the acidic side of the pH scale and are ideal conditions for centipede grass.
 Most grass types thrive in a soil pH between 6.5 and 7.0.
 Lime can be applied at any month or season during the year but experts suggest that winter is best because of the reduction in foot traffic on lawns.
-Light winter rainfall minimize runoff, coupled with fluctuations freezing and thawing help amend lime into the soil.
+Light winter rainfall minimizes runoff, coupled with fluctuations freezing and thawing, help amend lime into the soil.

 Fertilizers and lime should be applied evenly throughout the lawn with the use of a rotary spreader.
 Apply half of the fertilizer or lime in each direction to ensure that the entire lawn is covered.